turingschool-examples/frontend-mod-1-prework/section3/README.md

 ### For Loop and Arrays

+> 👩🏻‍💻PAUSE here, and complete the exercises in `loops-arrays.js`

 ## Exercises

 At this point, you should have worked through all files in the `exercises` directory.
 Confirm that you have before moving on.